JumaryS/team-work/README.md

 orange.
 Collins going to make us present.
 Maybe if we look uninteresting he'll miss us.
-we can only hope, fingers crossed haha. oh man get ready to go up first.
+we can only hope, fingers crossed haha. oh man get ready to go up first. haha you were wrong, wanna go up next?